doughsay/room.js/README.md

 Programming
 -----------

-If you are signed in as a programmer, you can evaluate any CoffeeScript code by using the *eval* command (? shorthand).
+If you are signed in as a programmer, you can evaluate any CoffeeScript code by using the *eval* command (backtick '`' in shorthand).

     eval 2 + 2
     -> 4

-    ?Math.pow 2, 4
+    `Math.pow 2, 4
     -> 16

 Eval Context